mwang840/IShowSpeed/README.md

 -Set up mongoDB, which IShowSpeed uses (https://www.mongodb.com/)

+-Change the testServers in speed.ts and replace it with the id of your server

 -Run ***npm run dev***  which puts the bot online and enables the slash commands

 -Have fun!!